norlin/mahanenko.ru/README.md

 Please, use [udacity](https://github.com/norlin/mahanenko.ru/tree/udacity) branch for check.

+Should work on any iOS 9.0+ device (iPhones & iPads)

 No specific requirements.
 API does not requires any keys or passwords.

-Should work on any iOS device (iPhones & iPads)

 ## Description